WilliamEz/Minegicka3/README.md

 Minegicka3
 ==========

-Minegicka 3 Pixelated Edition
+Minegicka 3: Magic x Magic x Magic

-3rd version of this mod, for use with Minecraft 1.7.2 and later.
+IIIrd version of Minegicka, for use with Minecraft 1.7.2 and later.
 Uses forge.